Leopardus: Taxonomy

-Additionally, more recent genetic analyses in 2017 and 2021 proposed the recognition of a third tigrina-like species, Leopardus emiliae.
+In 2017 and 2021, results of genetic analyses revealed a third tigrina-like species, Leopardus emiliae.

-A 2021 analysis of 142 pampas cat museum specimen collected across South America showed significant morphological differences between them.
-Therefore, it was proposed to split the historically-contentious pampas cat species complex into five species: Leopardus colocolo, Leopardus braccatus, Leopardus garleppi, Leopardus munoai, and Leopardus pajeros.
+A 2021 analysis of 142 pampas cat museum specimens collected across South America showed significant morphological differences between them.
+Therefore, it was proposed to split the historically contentious pampas cat species complex into five species: Leopardus colocolo, Leopardus braccatus, Leopardus garleppi, Leopardus munoai, and Leopardus pajeros.
 Later that same year, it was noted that the oldest available name for pampas cats of the Uruguayan savannah region was Leopardus fasciatus, not L. munoai.

-Another study in 2023 described another new species, Leopardus narinensis, based on a single dried skin collected in 1989 on the Galeras Volcano in the Nariño Department of Colombia.
-They found it to be very different from all other Leopardus species both morphologically and genetically.
+Another new species, Leopardus narinensis was described in 2023, based on a single dried skin collected in 1989 on the Galeras Volcano in the Nariño Department of Colombia.
+It differs from all other Leopardus species both morphologically and genetically.

-A different study in 2024 did a detailed analysis of both the morphology and genetics of specimens assigned to Leopardus tigrinus, Leopardus guttulus, and Leopardus emiliae.
-It suggested L. t. pardinoides should be elevated to species status as Leopardus pardinoides due to significant differences in morphology, genetics, and ecology.
-The study also assigned the subspecies L. t. oncilla to be a subspecies of L. pardinoides as L. p. oncilla.
-Additionally, genetic analysis suggested that Leopardus emiliae was not genetically distinct from L. tigrinus, and thus may be invalid.
+In 2024, a detailed analysis of both the morphology and genetics of specimens assigned to Leopardus tigrinus, Leopardus guttulus, and Leopardus emiliae suggested L. t. pardinoides should be elevated to species status as Leopardus pardinoides due to significant differences in morphology, genetics, and ecology.
+The subspecies L. t. oncilla was assigned to be a subspecies of L. pardinoides as L. p. oncilla.
+Additionally, genetic analysis suggested that L. emiliae was not genetically distinct from L. tigrinus, and thus may be invalid.
 The study recommended the common names savannah tiger-cat for L. tigrinus, Atlantic Forest tiger-cat for L. guttulus, and clouded tiger-cat for L. pardinoides.

+In 2026, a cat found in Bolivia was described as a new species, Leopardus tilcayo.
+The IUCN has yet to formally recognize this species.

 An expanded list of Leopardus species would be: